Turkcell/Apigee.Net/README.md

-Apigee.Net
+Apigee Usergrid SDK for .Net (C#)
 ==========

 This is a Portable Library of C# Client for the Apigee Usergrid : https://apigee.com/usergrid/

-This Portable Library is in early Alpha - only works with basic functionalities.
+This Portable Library is stil in Beta.
+You are most welcome to fork and conribute!
-Results May Vary.

 What's a Portable Library?
 =========